siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 101 From Darkness, Light.md

 This reactivity is not limited to conscious minds.
 Anything that changes in response to causes and produces effects is, in this minimal sense, **operationally aware** [^OperationalAwareness].
 A self-sustaining causal loop
 qualifies: it can update its own state in response to incoming influences.
-By doing so, it distinguishes states and tracks transitions—not through any “plan of action,” which would imply a consciousness we have not defined, but simply by virtue of its continued existence as a loop.
+By doing so, it distinguishes states and tracks transitions—not through any “plan of action,” which would imply a consciousness we have not yet defined, but simply by virtue of its continued existence as a loop.
 In this minimal operational sense, a self-sustaining causal loop “notices” change.

 [^OperationalAwareness]: Palma, A., & Rodriguez, A. M. (2025). *Operational Awareness in a Maxwell-Only Universe: A Formal Implication of Panpsychism*.
 ResearchGate. https://doi.org/10.13140/RG.2.2.13647.60324/1